zenml-io/zenml/docs/book/user-guide/llmops-guide/rag-with-zenml.md

 `langchain` library to create a chatbot that uses the index store to retrieve relevant documents and then generate a response based on those documents.

-Here's an example of how yuo might do this using the `ConversationalChatAgent`.
+Here's an example of how you might do this using the `ConversationalChatAgent`.
 The advantage of using a framework to handle this part is that it abstracts away the complexity of managing the retriever and generator models, allowing you to focus on building the chatbot and integrating it into your application.